EdenWise/hjcrc/HJCSIC.md

 Some people intuited the underwriting and underwrote others to try and get inclusion.
 This started the political left.
 Inclusion became more necessary to survive.
-After some time of the selfish people rewarding the fortunate people, it created numerous disadvantaged people.
+Over time, the selfish people rewarding the fortunate people created numerous disadvantaged people.
 The least fortunate became severely disadvantaged and struggled for their lives.
 One particular misfit became so disadvantaged a female was forced to react.
 She was a family member.
 She also had some inclusion.
-She learned if she repeated[^repeated] the ridicules done to the misfit that she got respect from those that did them.
+She learned if she repeated[^repeated] the ridicules done to her offspring that she got respect from those that did them.
+She did many ridicules, other people joined in and ridiculed like her, and she eventually got power.

 ~~As the underwriting increased, the narcissistic men began to clash with one another. ~~